We analyzed more than 70 of the best inventory management software.

 Overall, Vend doesn’t offer many native integrations, so you’ll have to use a third-party service to sync your Vend account with other services and marketplaces.
 And that could make the software more expensive in the long run.

 One of the great things about Vend is that with each plan, you get 24/7 phone and online support for free.

 Support is relatively fast and helpful.
 All my questions got their answers in less than a day.
 According to the mind-blowing number of reviews I’ve read, the other Vend clients are also happy with the company’s support team.

 This inventory management software for small business keeps it simple when it comes to pricing.
 The company offers three plans:

 For large retailers, Vend offers the “Enterprise” plan, which includes a dedicated account manager and customized onboarding.
 Its price depends on the company’s requirements.

 Lots of features and integrations

 Not fit for small businesses

-Its focus, as the name suggests, is on enterprises in different industries and manufacturers.
+Its focus, as the name suggests, is on enterprises and manufacturers in different industries.

 You can choose your plan depending on your business – contractor, manufacturer, retail, non-profit, professional services, and accountant.
 Or you could purchase the standard edition, which includes all the non-industry specific features of the software.